Research opportunities encompass all the major sub-disciplines of theology.

 Research is supported by regular seminars in each discipline and by a vibrant programme of interdisciplinary seminars.
 There are frequent opportunities to hear prominent visiting speakers, including the annual Gifford Lectures.

 Supervision and support are directly provided by faculty, who will work with you to develop your emergent research interests into a critical academic thesis.
 Applicants are strongly advised to correspond with potential supervisors about their interests and ideas prior to starting an application.
-For details of the specific research interests of faculty members please see below.

 The sources and norms of Christian doctrine and scripture, including creation, providence, soteriology and ecclesiology, public theology, patristic, Reformation and post-Reformation historical theology, and modern German Protestant thought, especially Barth, Bonhoeffer and Tillich.